 To prevent HIV, you must start PEP within 72 hours of your suspected exposure to the virus.
 PEP isn’t effective if you wait longer than that to begin treatment.

-Dr. Reza also recommends PEP if you think you were exposed to HIV through sex, sharing needles, or at work.
+PEP is recommended if you think you were exposed to HIV through sex, sharing needles, or at work.

 PEP is for emergency use only and isn’t recommended for people who regularly engage in behaviors that put them at risk of getting HIV.
-For people at risk of HIV, Dr. Reza recommends pre-exposure prophylaxis (PrEP), which prevents people at risk of HIV from getting HIV.
+For people at risk of HIV, our providers recommend pre-exposure prophylaxis (PrEP), which prevents people at risk of HIV from getting HIV.

-Before starting PEP, Dr. Reza talks to you about your exposure and reviews your medical history.
-He also tests for other sexually transmitted diseases (STDs).
-Dr. Reza doesn’t test for HIV until after you complete your PEP treatment.
+Before starting PEP, we talk to you about your exposure and review your medical history as well test for other sexually transmitted diseases (STDs).
+We don’t test for HIV until after you complete your PEP treatment.

-He then prescribes your PEP medication, which you take every day for 28 days.
-Dr. Reza schedules regular follow-up appointments while you’re on PEP to monitor for side effects and symptoms of HIV.
+We then prescribe your PEP medication, which you take every day for 28 days.
+Regular follow-up appointments are necessary while you’re on PEP to monitor for side effects and symptoms of HIV.

 While taking PEP, you may have headaches, insomnia, or an upset stomach.

-Once you complete your course of PEP, Dr. Reza has you return to the office so he can test for HIV and other STDs.
+Once you complete your course of PEP, you return to the office so we can test for HIV and other STDs.
 When taken as prescribed, PEP is very effective but not 100% effective.

-If you test positive for HIV following PEP, Dr. Reza offers HIV care to help you manage the virus and prevent complications.
+If you test positive for HIV following PEP, Reza Health offers HIV care to help you manage the virus and prevent complications.

-If you think you were exposed to HIV, call Reza Health or schedule a consultation online today.
+If you think you were exposed to HIV, call us or schedule a consultation online today.
 Don’t wait.
 The sooner you start treatment, the better your chances of a full recovery.